essentialprogramming/kalendarium/README.md

 # Kalendarium

----
+The objective of Kalendarium is to offer users a platform on which they can make appointments to different activities.

 http://159.65.124.175:8080/apidoc

-# Requirements

-The objective of Kalendarium is to offer users a platform on which they can make appointments to different activities.

 # Diagrams
 _Architecture Diagram_